konexios/konexios-embedded/SAMW25-ECC608A-ACT2018/README.md

 ## Setup WiFi ##

-The WiFi subsystem on the dev board is configured to automatially connect to the following access point:
+The WiFi subsystem on the dev board is configured to automatically connect to the following access point:

 * SSID: Arrow Connect
 * Key: ArrowDemo0